Luke 4

 See Comments Luke 4:33-34, Comments Matthew 8:17, and Comments Mark 1:34.

 In this verse, give notice that “He did not permit them to speak, because they knew that He is the Christ.”
-The dark side has declared the truth about the beloved Son of God, but He Himself wants all humans to know Him with their own eyes and ears because He was physically dwelling among them at this time.
-Human eyes and hearts should be open to notice and realize that the beloved Son of God was there among them.
-The Lord did not want witnesses from the dark side since the witnesses from them would create confusion.
-Because the dark side is the father of lies.
+The dark side has declared the truth about the beloved Son of God.
+But the Lord Jesus Himself wants all humans to know Him by their own eyes and ears, because He is physically dwelling among them in this time.
+Human eyes and hearts should open to notice and realize the beloved Son of God is here among them.
+The Lord doesn’t want witnesses from the dark side, since their witnesses would create confusion, because the dark side is the father of lies.

 In this verse, give notice that “He did not permit them to speak, because they knew that He is the Christ.”
-The dark side has declared the truth about the beloved Son of God, but He Himself wants all humans to know Him with their own eyes and ears because He was physically dwelling among them at this time.
-Human eyes and hearts should be open to notice and realize that the beloved Son of God was there among them.
-The Lord did not want witnesses from the dark side since the witnesses from them would create confusion.
-Because the dark side is the father of lies.
+The dark side has declared the truth about the beloved Son of God.
+But the Lord Jesus Himself wants all humans to know Him by their own eyes and ears, because He is physically dwelling among them in this time.
+Human eyes and hearts should open to notice and realize the beloved Son of God is here among them.
+The Lord doesn’t want witnesses from the dark side, since their witnesses would create confusion, because the dark side is the father of lies.

 And when it was day, having gone out, He went into a solitary place, and the multitudes sought after Him , and came to Him , and were detaining Him not to go from them.